elixir-europe-training/ELIXIR-TrP-FAIR-Material-By-Design/docs/supplementary/presentations/ch_04_Type_of_training_material/chapter04-Types_of_training_material-presentation.md

 - Login to NotebookLM with a Google account.
 - Create a new notebook and give it a name e.g. "Rule 6"
 - Upload the text file in the left panel.
 - Create a mindmap (via right panel).
+- Write down three main features of interoperable material.
 </section>

 ### Enhance your training materials